Sreevishnu07/MultiCoreLoadMaster/DevelopmentOverview.md

     G. AI-Based Load Balancing: Uses machine learning to predict and distribute workloads dynamically.

 # Analysis of Load Balancing Algorithms
-Analyzed different algorithms based on their ability to dynamically distribute workloads, optimize performance, and adapt to system states.
+Analysis of different algorithms based on their ability to dynamically distribute workloads, optimize performance, and adapt to system states.

 A. Round Robin (RR)